Patagonia

-Patagonia (/es/) is a geographical region that includes parts of Argentina and Chile at the southern end of South America.
-The region includes the southern section of the Andes mountain chain with lakes, fjords, temperate rainforests, and glaciers in the west and deserts, tablelands, and steppes to the east.
-Patagonia is bounded by the Pacific Ocean on the west, the Atlantic Ocean to the east, and many bodies of water that connect them, such as the Strait of Magellan, the Beagle Channel, and the Drake Passage to the south.
+Patagonia (/es/) is a geographical region that encompasses the southern end of South America, governed by Argentina and Chile.
+The region comprises the southern section of the Andes mountains, featuring lakes, fjords, temperate rainforests, and glaciers in the west, and deserts, tablelands, and steppes to the east.
+Patagonia is bounded by the Pacific Ocean on the west, the Atlantic Ocean to the east, and many bodies of water that connect them, including the Strait of Magellan, the Beagle Channel, and the Drake Passage to the south.

-The northern limit of the region is not precisely defined; the Colorado and Barrancas rivers, which run from the Andes to the Atlantic, are commonly considered the northern limit of Argentine Patagonia; on this basis the extent of Patagonia could be defined as the provinces of Neuquén, Río Negro, Chubut and Santa Cruz, together with Patagones Partido in the far south of Buenos Aires Province.
-The archipelago of Tierra del Fuego is sometimes considered part of Patagonia.
-Most geographers and historians locate the northern limit of Chilean Patagonia at Huincul Fault, in Araucanía Region.
+The northern limit of the region is not precisely defined.
+The Colorado and Barrancas rivers, which run from the Andes to the Atlantic, are commonly considered the northern limit of Argentine Patagonia.
+On this basis, the extent of Patagonia could be defined as the provinces of Neuquén, Río Negro, Chubut and Santa Cruz, along with Patagones Partido in the far south of Buenos Aires Province.
+Most geographers and historians locate the northern limit of Chilean Patagonia at the Huincul Fault in the Araucanía Region, extending across the Los Lagos Region, Magallanes Region and Aysén Region.
+The archipelago of Tierra del Fuego is also frequently included as part of Patagonia.

-When Spanish explorers first arrived, Patagonia was inhabited by several indigenous tribes.
-In a small portion of northwestern Patagonia, indigenous peoples practiced agriculture, while in the remaining territory, peoples lived as hunter-gatherers, moving by foot in eastern Patagonia and by dugout canoe and dalca in the fjords and channels.
-In colonial times indigenous peoples of northeastern Patagonia adopted a horseriding lifestyle.
-Despite laying claim, early exploration, and a few small coastal settlements, the Spanish Empire had been chiefly interested in keeping other European powers out of Patagonia, given the threat they would have posed to Spanish South America.
-After their independence from Spain, Chile and Argentina claimed the territories to their south and began to colonize their respective claims over the course of the 19th and early 20th centuries.
-This process brought a great decline of the indigenous populations, whose lives and habitats were disrupted by the arrival of thousands of immigrants from Argentina, the Chiloé Archipelago, mainland Chile, and Europe.
-This caused war but the fierce indigenous resistance was crushed by a series of Argentine and Chiliean military campaigns.
+At the time of the Spanish arrival, Patagonia was inhabited by multiple indigenous groups.
+Communities in a small portion of northwestern Patagonia practiced limited agriculture, while most other peoples lived as hunter-gatherers.
+These groups traveled on foot in the eastern plains and used dugout canoes and dalcas in the western fjords and channels.
+During the colonial period, indigenous groups in northeastern Patagonia adopted a horseback-based nomadic lifestyle after the reintroduction of the horse.
+Following independence, Chile and Argentina asserted sovereignty over the region, initiating a period of colonization in the 19th and early 20th centuries.
+This expansion, coupled with military campaigns, severely disrupted indigenous societies and led to a sharp population decline as immigrants settled the area from mainland Chile, the Chiloé Archipelago, Argentina, and Europe.

-The contemporary economy of Argentine Patagonia revolves around sheep farming and oil and gas extraction, while in Chilean Patagonia fishing, salmon aquaculture, and tourism dominate.
+Today, the economy of Argentine Patagonia relies heavily on sheep farming and the extraction of oil and natural gas.
+In Chilean Patagonia, economic activity is dominated by fishing, salmon aquaculture, and tourism.